MuffinKran24/Untis_Desktop/README.md

 # Untis on Desktop

+⚠ This is still work in progress and doesn't work as expected ⚠

 This is a desktop port for untis so you don't have to use the web version everytime

 To use this programm you need to enter your credentials to log into untis